JUDY DUNAWAY

 - The Sound of Skin (2003) for human skin and balloons, premiered by Kattt Sammon Ensemble at the ACME Observatory, San Francisco, CA, December, 2003.

 - For Balloon and String Quartet (2001), premiered by J.D. and the FLUX quartet at Roulette, NYC, December, 2001.
+Also presented at Roulette (NYC) in April 2006.
+Released on CD by Innova Recordings.

 - For Bass Koto with Balloons (2000), premiered by Ryuko Mizutani at Wesleyan University, April, 2000.
+Also presented at Roulette (NYC) in November 2001.
+Released on CD by Innova Recordings.

 - Pop Music (1999) premiered at Podewil, Berlin, Germany, September 1999.
 U.S. premiere at The New Museum of Contemporary Art, New York City, April 2000.